bodmandao/celo-DID/README.md

-# Celo DID App
+# Celo DID

-Celo DID App is a decentralized identity application built on the Celo blockchain.
+Celo DID is a decentralized identity application built on the Celo blockchain.
 It allows users to manage their identities securely on the blockchain.

 ## Features